Dogs And Cold Weather: How Cold Is Too Cold For Dogs?

 While these symptoms may indicate your dog has the canine cold virus, they could also indicate a more serious condition, such as dog flu (influenza), bronchitis, parainfluenza, or distemper².
 Be on the look-out if your dog displays these symptoms after being in the cold, and take your dog to the vet if you suspect they are sick.

-⚠️ Additionally, if your dog is not properly dried and has been lying on cold ground, they may get a lung or bladder infection.
-Dry your dog thoroughly after being outside in the cold weather so they can quickly get back to their normal body temperature.
+⚠️ Don’t forget to dry your dog thoroughly after being outside in the cold weather so they can quickly get back to their normal body temperature.

 Hypothermia in dogs